cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

     class Post extends AppModel {
     }

-Naming convention is very important in CakePHP.
+Naming conventions are very important in CakePHP.
 By naming our model Post, CakePHP can automatically infer that this model will be used in the PostsController, and will be tied to a database table called ``posts``.